 Submitting an Application to the Funder

-All proposals by faculty members for external funding of research projects must be processed through the ORS before being submitted to a funding sponsor association or granting agency.
+All proposals by York researchers for external funding of research projects must be processed through the ORS before being submitted to a funding sponsor association or granting agency.
+This applies to all external research applications regardless of the role of the York researcher (principal investigator, co-applicant, collaborator, etc.).
 Please note the Signature Policy Memo which outlines the deadlines for submission to ORS in order to obtain a signature based on the type of application.

-The principal investigator (PI) must also obtain approval of the application from his/her Department Chair (if applicable) and the Faculty Dean (or the Organized Research Unit (ORU) Director if processing through a centre/institute) by completing an ORS Checklist, available on the YULink site, and obtaining the required signatures.
+The York researcher must also obtain approval of the application from his/her Department Chair (if applicable) and the Faculty Dean (or the Organized Research Unit (ORU) Director if processing through a centre/institute) by completing an ORS Checklist and obtaining the required signatures.
 The Chair’s and Dean’s (or ORU Director’s) approval are required to assure that the researcher has the necessary time and that adequate facilities and resources are or will be made available to the researcher to undertake the research project, if successful.

 The institutional signature (ORS Executive Director or delegate) on funding applications certifies that:

-- The PI is affiliated with the institution
+- The York researcher is affiliated with the institution

-- The PI has the necessary time and facilities to carry out the research
+- The York researcher has the necessary time and facilities to carry out the research

-- The PI is willing to administer any grant received according to the policies of the agency and the university
+- The York researcher is willing to administer any grant received according to the policies of the agency and the university

 - The institution will arrange to release funds to the successful candidate once all necessary certification requirements and conditions have been met